GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

 ## Network architecture

 The network used in this work is called Hypr3DNetLite as it is proposed as a reduced version of the [Hyper3DNet network](https://doi.org/10.1117/1.JRS.14.036519), which is a 3D-2D CNN architecture specifically designed to solve HSI classification problems using a reduced number of trainable parameters.
 Here you have the network written in Pytorch.
-Note that every convolutional layer is followed by a ReLU rectifier and that I am not using Batch Normalization layers in order to ensure that every convolutio
+Note that every convolutional layer is followed by a ReLU rectifier and that I am not using Batch Normalization layers in order to ensure that every convolution layer outputs positive values.

 {% highlight python %}
 from abc import ABC